billwparker/flask-example/README.md

 ## This example shows

+- Getting user selected values from dropdowns, passing those values back to the API endpoints that then get called by the javascript for charts - data.html
+- Shows the use of a Javascript datatable

-- Getting user inputted values from an html form into the app.py.
+- Getting user inputted values from an html form into the app.py in the analysis.html.
 - How to use those values in the "pickled" model that had been saved from a Jupyter notebook.
 - Then displaying that prediction back on the HTML page